ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 - onFinish is called after the animation has completely finished
 - onCancel is called when the animation has been stopped for some reason (call to stopAnimation or another animation started).

 Note that you cannot have 2 animations running at the same time.
-When the second animation starts, the first animation will be stopped abrublty, and you'll get a notification through the onCancel callback.
+As soon as the second animation is scheduled (through an animateCamera call), the first animation will be stopped abrublty, and you'll get a notification through the onCancel callback.

 ### Setting the correct bearing

+We're going to try and improve our animation by taking into account the bearing...

 The resulting animation will look like this.
 As you can see, we're "bouncing" from one marker to another.
 The first thing we'll fix is the bearing of the camera.